Chapter 3 : Three.

 Moments later, their amusement slowly subsided, and Alice lazily rolled her head across the duvet, fixing her dancing eyes on Madeline’s.
 The expression on the girl’s glowing face quickly stomped down the stray giggles in Madeline’s throat.
 Leaving only a reluctant shadow of themselves in her thoughts.
 It could only mean one thing.

 Yes.
 That was it.
 A mocking tradition between the two that had never before achieved an ounce of gossip from either participant.
 Now though, the implications of such a question could not be overlooked in anything resembling innocence and Madeline wasn’t at all sure as to how she could even begin to try.
 She swallowed thickly, her thoughts twisting rather horribly as she tried to recall how she had intended to tell Alice.
 Elliot was hardly a secret, or particularly incriminating, and yet there seemed to be a dreadful sort of validity at the possible mention of his name.

 “Maddy!”
 Alice exclaimed triumphantly, shooting upright to watch Madeline with an uncomfortable intentness.

 Madeline groaned, “I can’t believe you’d sink so low.”

 “I know, but-Mads-”

-“Did I meet any Princes?”
+"You want news on the Prince front?”
 Alice nodded, immediately rearranging herself into an appropriate position for whatever declaration of love she seemed sure Madeline was about to utter.
 She fancied she had peeked into her own romance novel, or one in which she starred in a supporting role-at the least, and felt quite profoundly that she needed details to properly fulfil her part.